Zoom-to-Inpaint: Image Inpainting with High-Frequency Details

 \section{User study}

-As mentioned in the main paper, we conducted a user study, in which 13 and 15 users evaluated the inpainting results on small and large masks, respectively.
+As mentioned in the main paper, we conducted a user study, in which 13 users evaluated the inpainting results.
 Each user compared 300 image pairs, where one is generated by our method and the other is generated by one of the inpainting methods in \cite{nazeri2019edgeconnect, yi2020contextual, yu2019free, zheng2019pluralistic}.
 The appearing order of methods (whether ours comes first, or the compared method comes first) and the appearing order of image pairs was randomized for each user.
 A screenshot of the user study is shown in \fig{fig:user_study}.
-Participants could toggle between the two compared images and select a preferred version before proceeding to the next image pair comparison.
+Participants could toggle between the two compared images and select a preferred version before proceeding to the next image pair for comparison.
 No time limitations were given.
-The raw number of counts obtained from the user study are shown in \tab{tab:supp_count}, from which we calculated the percentage of users that preferred our method in Table 2 of the main paper.
+The raw number of counts obtained from the user study is shown in \tab{tab:count}, from which we calculated the percentage of users that preferred our method in \tab{tab:user_study}.

-As shown in \tab{tab:supp_count} and Table 2 in the main paper, more users preferred DeepFill-v2 \cite{yu2019free} and EdgeConnect \cite{nazeri2019edgeconnect} than our method for large masks.
-As explained in the main paper, some examples with large masks contain sizeable missing regions, on which both the compared method and ours tend to generate artifacts. \fig{fig:artifacts} shows some of the example pairs presented to the users, where results by both methods (DeepFill-v2 vs Ours, or EdgeConnect vs Ours) contain artifacts.
-In these cases, it becomes difficult to compare the quality of the inpainted results, and users select the result with a less objectionable artifact.
+\textbf{Results on \textit{large masks} and failure case analysis.}\quad In \tab{tab:count}, we show the results on \textit{large masks} that were additionally evaluated on another 15 users.
+Although our approach outperforms all other methods for \textit{masks}, for \textit{large masks}, more users preferred DeepFill-v2 \cite{yu2019free} and EdgeConnect \cite{nazeri2019edgeconnect}.
+As briefly explained in the Conclusion section in the main paper, some examples with \textit{large masks} contain sizeable missing regions, on which both the compared method and ours tend to generate severe artifacts. \fig{fig:artifacts} shows some of the example pairs (DeepFill-v2 vs Ours, or EdgeConnect vs Ours) containing artifacts that were presented to the users.
+In these extreme cases, it becomes difficult to compare the quality of the inpainted results, and users select the result with a less objectionable artifact.